 The world of coffee is supersaturated with different flavor options.
 Each is suited not just for unique individuals, but also for different situations.
 Like fine wine, coffee can be paired with special events, meals, or even times of day depending on your preferences.

-The purpose of our list is to put the spotlight on some of the best and most popular coffee flavors that are currently in circulation.
+The purpose of our list is to spotlight some of the best and most popular coffee flavors available.
+Keep reading to find your new favorite!

-Highlander Grog features a sweet, syrupy flavor profile reminiscent of a pancake breakfast.
-This will be a great choice for people who favor a milder light roast.
-The actual coffee taste itself is gentle enough that people who favor lots of cream may actually be able to drink it black.
+Highlander Grogg features a sweet, syrupy flavor profile reminiscent of a pancake breakfast.
+This could be a great choice for people who favor light roasts.
+The mild, approachable flavor may have even fans of cream and sugar drinking their coffee black.

 These blends tend to be on the sweet side.
-They usually feature a smooth, though robust, flavor profile and will treat the drinker to a rich and satisfying experience.
+They usually feature a smooth, robust flavor profile and will treat the drinker to a rich and satisfying experience.

 It doesn’t get more seasonal than peppermint-flavored coffee.
 This is a great blend to enjoy come the December holiday season.
 Just remember that a little bit of grounds goes a long way.
 Peppermint is a strong flavor that can overwhelm the senses if you aren’t careful.